What does Finbar mean?

 Finbar is an uncommonly occurring first name for men.
 Finbar is an equivalently uncommon surname too for all people.
 (2000 U.S. Census)

 Finn (#234 a year ago), Fionn, Berry and Barry are the prominent related forms of Finbar (#unlisted) ranked in the Top 1000.
-Usage of these boy names reached its apex during the years 1950-1959 and is somewhat lower today, with the forms Berry and Barry becoming less stylish.
+Usage of these boy names reached its apex during the years 1950-1959 (usage of 0.2788%) and is somewhat lower today (usage 0.1915%, down 31.3%), with the forms Barry and Berry becoming less stylish.
 Finn (#234) is the most contemporarily stylish name for newborns in this compilation.
 Displayed below is a comparison of the popularity of Finbar and associated names.
 (2014 Birth Statistics)